MolloiLab/py-distance-transforms/README.md

 gpu_transformed = transform_gpu_2d(x_gpu)
 ```

-## Benchmarks

-`py_distance_transforms` offers significant performance improvements compared to other Python libraries, especially when utilizing multi-threading and GPU acceleration.
-Detailed benchmarks can be found in the [documentation](link-to-docs).

-## Documentation

-For more detailed information on the usage and capabilities of `py_distance_transforms`, please refer to the [documentation](link-to-docs).

-## Contributing

-Contributions are welcome!
-Please see the [contributing guidelines](link-to-contributing-guidelines) for more information.

-## License

-`py_distance_transforms` is released under the [MIT License](link-to-license).

 ## Acknowledgments

 `py_distance_transforms` is a Python wrapper around the Julia package [DistanceTransforms.jl](https://github.com/MolloiLab/DistanceTransforms.jl).
 We extend our gratitude to the developers and contributors of DistanceTransforms.jl for their excellent work.